onnx/onnx/docs/ONNXIFI.md

 The minimum functionality an ONNXIFI implementation must provide is the following:

 - Support ONNX 1.0 model format.
-  - There is no minimum list of Operators a backed has to support.
+  - There is no minimum list of Operators a backend has to support.
 - Support graph inputs / outputs in CPU memory.
 - Support graph inputs / outputs with fixed shape, specified in GraphProto message.

 ### Discovery

 Vendor-provided libraries should adhere to some rules to ensure discovery by ONNX-supported frameworks and applications:

 1. The libraries must be installed in the following directories: